eeshajain1/backend/README.md

-# backend: This is the backend of a messaging app
-#frontend: this is the frontend of a messaging app
+Backend and Frontend of a Messaging app app did not work properly backend and frontend worked individually but not when put toghether